HENNESSEY MAMMOTH 400

-Fox Factory’s intention to beyond suspension performance was clear when they purchased multiple truck up-fitting outfits across the country.
-Among those was Southern Comfort Automotive, who assembled several styling upgrade packages for American trucks under the brands Black Widow, Rocky Ridge, Apex, and several others.
-However, many of these brands shared parts and similar upgrade packages.
+When Fox Factory began purchasing truck up-fitters across the country, SCA Performance in Trussville, Alabama was absorbed into the fold.
+SCA designed and assembled several styling upgrade packages for American trucks under the brands Black Widow, Rocky Ridge, Apex, and several other up-fitting brands.
+However, many of these brands shared similar parts and upgrade packages, leaving brand distinction to be somewhat absent from a functionality standpoint.

-When attempting to distinguish these brands more, Fox Factory looked to push Black Widow more upmarket by developing a lowered Ram truck with suspension, appearance, and power upgrades.
-Dubbed the Black Widow SR650, this truck design looked to bring Ram’s old school street truck appeal to Black Widow, but in a refreshed light.
+Fox Factory looked to push the Black Widow more upmarket against its sister brands by developing a lowered Ram truck with power upgrades, better exhaust, sharper suspension, and refined exterior details.
+Dubbed the Black Widow SR650 (and eventually the Hennessy Mammoth 400), this truck looked to bring Ram’s old school street appeal back to the streets, but with the Black Widow touch.

 MISSION: